jeungsook/cs135/intro.md

 ## Navigating the Site

-**Home:** Home page, contains my information in case you need to get in touch with me or forget where to send your exercises.
+**Home:** Home page, contains my information in case you need to get in touch with me or forget where to send your exercises.<br>
-**Intro:** This page, contains basic information that is vital to being successful in the lab.
+**Intro:** This page, contains basic information that is vital to being successful in the lab.<br>
 **News:** Where I post all of the latest lab updates.
-Check it often or get a feed reader.
+Check it often or get a feed reader.<br>
-**Lessons:** If I get asked a question enough, I will make a lesson explaining it here **Exercises:** This is the real deal - your homework.
-You will lose points if you don't complete these by the due date!
+**Lessons:** If I get asked a question enough, I will make a lesson explaining it here.<br>
+**Exercises:** This is the real deal - your homework.
+You will lose points if you don't complete these by the due date!<br>
 **Practice:** Practice exercises created by yours truly.
-Completing them is *not* mandatory.
+Completing them is *not* mandatory.<br>

 ## Important Links